 Volunteering at the GrowHaus

-As an aspiring B Corp and Best for Colorado Honoree, it’s our goal to be active in our local communities, helping and serving where we can; plus, it’s just the right thing to do.
+As a certified B Corp and Best for Colorado Honoree, it’s our goal to be active in our local communities, helping and serving where we can; plus, it’s just the right thing to do.
 As part of the B Local Colorado network, our team was thrilled to partner with B Lab in serving at the GrowHaus.

 Within the GrowHaus’s three food program areas, we helped support the food distribution services: food boxes for sale and the Mercado de al Lado food pantry.
 In prepping food boxes, our team cleaned storage boxes, weighed different produce for family-sized and basic boxes and packed boxes with a mix of organic produce, such as beets, beans and peaches.
 The food boxes are then sold or gifted by donations and distributed on a weekly basis to help close the food desert gap in the community.
 We also restocked the Mercado de al Lado food pantry with fresh produce and shelf items, which are sold at an affordable price for Elyria-Swansea residents.